Prepare the Decision Spreadsheet and Local Questions

-- The number of items you include in the Survey’s use, importance, and satisfaction questions have the greatest impact on whether your community members actually complete the Survey.
+The number of items you include in the Survey’s use, importance, and satisfaction questions have the greatest impact on whether your community members actually complete the Survey.
 We recommend that you include only items you are sure will be actionable for your institution.

-- If you are concerned about the number of questions that you plan to include, but need to have information about many service areas, consider administering the MISO Survey in multiple years and include a subset of your must-have questions each year that you administer the Survey.
+If you are concerned about the number of questions that you plan to include, but need to have information about many service areas, consider administering the MISO Survey in multiple years and include a subset of your must-have questions each year that you administer the Survey.

-- Consider creating a brief Assessment Plan that outlines what you wish to know about your IT and library services.
-This Plan can help guide your decisions about the Survey instruments and help you avoid including the “interesting-to-know” questions that expand the Survey’s length without increasing its value.
+Consider creating a brief assessment plan that outlines what you wish to know about your IT and library services.
+This plan can help guide your decisions about the Survey instruments and help you avoid including the “interesting-to-know” questions that expand the Survey’s length without increasing its value.

 The MISO Survey contains many questions that can be customized to ensure that they’ll be well understood by survey respondents on your campus.
 For example, questions that ask about the “Computing help desk” can be customized to replace this phrase with the name of your organization’s help desk.
-Be sure that you record each customization in the Decision Spreadsheet and double-check to be sure that the customization is both clear and easily understandable.
+Be sure that you record each customization in the Decision Spreadsheet and double-check to be sure that the customization is both clear and easily understood.